Jill Gibson: Painter

 Gibson and Adler would break up as a couple in late 1967.
 After briefly dating Elmer Valentine, owner of the Whisky a Go Go in Los Angeles, Gibson went to New York City to study art at the Art Student's League with classical artist Frank Mason.
 After two years there, and a short stint in New Mexico, she left for Florence, Italy in 1970.
 For the next five and a half years Gibson painted while living in the Tuscan hills, studying briefly at The Simi Studio in Florence before returning briefly to California in 1973.
 On that return visit Jill Gibson made her American debut as a painter where her art was showcased for the first time at the DeVorzon Gallery in Hollywood for a week, and such guests as Jack Nicholson, Roman Polanski, Lou Adler, and Michelle Phillips were in attendance.
 Lou Adler purchased an original Gibson painting for $450 at the time while Nicholson also purchased two originals.

 Jill Gibson's developing style as an artist is influenced by her interest in Renaissance art, nature, and the feminine.
-Many of her original art works are in the private collections of Max Factor, Guy Webster, Michael Savage, The Seattle Museum, Jack Nicholson, and a fifteen-foot photo montage in The Los Angeles Free Clinic.
+Many of her original art works are in the private collections of Max Factor, Guy Webster, Michael Savage, Jack Nicholson, and a fifteen-foot photo montage in The Los Angeles Free Clinic.
+She has her own studio, Gibson Artworks, in Marin County, California.

-Today, Jill Gibson is a full-time artist with her own studio, Gibson Artworks, in Marin.
-Over the last twenty-five years her art work has been displayed in galleries in Italy, the Netherlands, Germany, and in the United States.

-Her paintings, sculptures, photography, planters, plaques, fountains, and bowls can be viewed on her official website.
-She divides her time between her homes in Oakland, Los Angeles, and San Mateo Rio Hondo, Oaxaca, Mexico.

 Personal life

-In 1975, she gave birth to a son, Mattia Borrani.
-Borrani has followed his mother's pursuit of a career in music and is the lead singer and rhythm guitarist for the indie rock group Oslo.
+In 1975, she gave birth to a son, Mattia Borrani, who followed his mother's pursuit of a career in music and is the lead singer and rhythm guitarist for the indie rock group Oslo.